GameplaysRFun/Freezy/README.md

 # Freezy
 Freezy is a open-source Discord bot made for ease of use, formerly known as Prelix.
-This is a complete rewrite, under another library called 'Eris' by @abalabahaha.
+This is a complete rewrite, under another library called 'Eris' by [abalabahaha](https://github.com/abalabahaha).
 Feel free to contribute to this project!

 [![Node](https://img.shields.io/badge/Node-5.x.x-green.svg)](http://nodejs.org)
 [![NPM](https://img.shields.io/badge/NPM-3.x.x-blue.svg)](http://nodejs.org)